Galajda/groete-wereld/README.md

  # groete-wereld
 This is my first GitHub repository.
 I am following the tutorial.
+I like to write in complete sentences.